ReStream-Solutions/restreamsolutions/README.md

 It returns a tuple containing a list of `DataChange` objects and a single `Data` or `DataAsync` object for fetching the corresponding data.

+After receiving and processing the changes, you need to confirm their retrieval.
+This ensures that the next time you check for data changes, the ones already processed will be excluded.
+To do this, call `confirm_data_received()` (or `aconfirm_data_received()` for the async version) on the `DataChange` objects you have handled.

 ```python
 from datastore_sdk import Pad
 pad = Pad(id=668)